waterlinked/waterlinked.github.io/docs/dvl/sw-update.md

 It is recommended to always run the latest DVL software where possible.
 The latest software can be obtained [automatically](#automatic-software-update) or [manually](#offline-software-update).

+!!!
+Warning
+	The DVL can overheat if its software is updated whilst it is out of water, which can lead to structural damage and subsequent hardware failure.
+Placing it in a bucket of water, for example, should ensure sufficient cooling.

 ## Automatic software update